Biochemistry and Biophysics (BB)

 BB 315, MOLECULAR BIOLOGY LABORATORY, 3 Credits

-Laboratory projects exploring the transmission of genetic information from storage to function will introduce students to fundamental molecular biology concepts and techniques, including isolation of DNA, construction of recombinant plasmids, quantification of gene expression in model organisms, polymerase chain reaction, and analysis of protein expression and subcellalar localization.
+Explores the transmission of genetic information from storage to function through hands-on laboratory projects.
+Introduces students to fundamental molecular biology concepts and techniques, including isolation of DNA, polymerase chain reaction, construction of recombinant plasmids, genetic crosses, concepts of molecular taxonomy, quantification of gene expression in model organisms, and analysis of protein expression and subcellular localization.

 Equivalent to: BI 315